 However, you shouldn’t discount them quite yet!
 Slow cookers can be a fantastic, hassle-free way to prepare a meal simply and in a short amount of time, before allowing it to cook itself to perfection ready to be served whenever the time is right.

 Slow cookers (also known as crockpots) are designed to simmer food slowly thought a multi-hour period.
-Some recipes may suggest that you cook for as long as eight or ten hours, and so if you’re just looking for a quick and easy bite to eat a slow cooker isn’t your best bet.
+Some recipes like venison roast, may suggest that you cook for as long as eight or ten hours, and so if you’re just looking for a quick and easy bite to eat a slow cooker isn’t your best bet.

 That said, the trick to slow cooking is to plan ahead.
 If you can work out the timing correctly based on what you’ll be doing that day, you can prepare and chuck-in several ingredients, turn it on, walk away, and come back at dinner time to find them transmogrified into a delectable stew.
 There’s nothing quite like it!